MissMarzelous/A2-C-sharp-loops/README.md

 ## ⚙️ How It Works

-1. **Program1** — the user enters two numbers and an operator symbol; a chain of nested if-else statements determines and prints the result
+1. **Program1** — the user enters two numbers and an operator symbol; a chain of nested if-else statements determines and prints the result; invalid operators re-prompt the user until a valid one is entered
 2. **Program2** — the same input flow, but a switch statement handles the operator matching; invalid operators re-prompt the user until a valid one is entered